 Specific life insurance exclusions are unique to your situation and will usually differ between policyholders based on their different circumstances.
 A risky lifestyle filled with dangerous activities, bad health, high-risk travel plans and a dangerous occupation are all examples of specific exclusions.

 A loading fee is a percentage increase in price on standard life insurance premium rates.
-A loading fee is based on your level of risk (i.e. if there’s a higher likelihood of you making a claim in the future due to certain circumstances and situations).
+A loading fee is based on your level of risk (i.e. if there’s an increased risk of you making a claim in the future due to certain circumstances and situations).

 These loadings can affect your life insurance policy by increasing the cost of your premium.
 Common examples of life insurance premium loadings include: